johannpa/node-basic-crud/README.md

 ![image](https://github.com/user-attachments/assets/4d9852ca-c0bc-4c61-a80b-d384365a54fb)

+Once you have install mongoDB Shell you can open a terminal and type mongosh in the terminal to connect to the mongoDB

 We can try MongoDB compass to easily explore and manipulate your database with Compass, the GUI for MongoDB :

 https://www.mongodb.com/try/download/compass

+Now you can use the DB and to connect use MongoDB Compass and click on Add new connection and then in a new window click on connect.
+Now you can see the aviable(s) DB